Skip to main content

 Execution is what automation provides.
 Triggers fire.
 Agents run.
 Tasks get updated.
 Notifications appear.
 Processes move forward even when humans are offline.

 Taskade automation supports 100+ integrations across 10 categories — communication, email, CRM, payments, development, productivity, content, analytics, storage, and e-commerce.
-Workflows use Temporal durable execution with branching, looping, and filtering.
+Workflows use durable execution with branching, looping, and filtering.
 Agents can be triggered by form submissions, schedule timers, webhooks, or changes in project data.

 Taskade automation workflow with triggers and actions.